 19 – Australian ABC current affairs program Four Corners first airs.

-22 - A courting couple is abducted in Bedfordshire, England.
-The man is murdered on the A6 and the woman raped and shot.
+22 – A courting couple is abducted on Dorney Common in Bedfordshire, England.
+The man, Michael John Gregsten, 34, is murdered, and the woman, Valerie Storie, 22, is raped and shot and left in a lay-by on the A6 at Deadman’s Hill, near Luton.
+Valerie Storie survives the shooting but is left paralysed and wheelchair-bound.
 The Morris Minor used in the crime is discovered behind Redbridge tube station in London (pictured below).

 01 – USSR explodes a nuclear bomb, ending a 34-month test silence.

-05 - USA announces resumption of nuclear tests.
+05 – USA announces the resumption of nuclear tests.

 10 – 13 spectators at the Italian Grand Prix at Monza are killed when two cars collide and veer off the track.